syncfusion-content/wpf-docs/wpf/Carousel/How-To/Change-SelectedItem-Position.md

 documentation: ug
 ---

-# Change SelectedItem Position in WPF Carousel Controln
+# Change SelectedItem Position in WPF Carousel Control

 To change the position of SelectedItem in a given path, use **TopItemPosition** property